The Information Complexity of Learning Tasks, their Structure and their Distance: Complexity of a Learning Task

 \section{Complexity of a Learning Task}

-A learning task is specified by a dataset $\D$.
-However, the same task could be specified by different datasets.
-Their complexity is not just related to the size of the input, the output, or the number of samples: the popular MNIST and CIFAR-10 classification tasks are similar on these counts, yet one is very easy to learn, the other is not.
-Instead, the complexity of a dataset is a function of two factors: The underlying \emph{structure} shared among data points, as well as \emph{variability} that individual points exhibit relative to the shared structure.
-This split is not unique: a dataset can have many different explanations, each leaving a different amount of residual variability.
+The same task could be specified by different datasets, with different numbers of samples and different size of the inputs.
+So, the complexity of the task is not just the complexity of the dataset: the popular MNIST and CIFAR-10 classification tasks are similar on these counts, yet one is very ``simple'' to learn, the other is not.
+Instead, the complexity of a dataset is a function of two factors: The underlying \emph{structure} that describes the data collectively, as well as \emph{variability} that individual datapoints exhibit relative to the shared structure.
+This split is not unique: a dataset can be described or explained with different structures, each leaving a different amount of residual variability unexplained.
 These two factors are captured in the following definition. \begin{definition} Let $\D = \set{(x_i, y_i)}_{i=1,\dotsc,N} \subseteq \X \times \Y$ be a dataset.
 We define the complexity of $\D$ as

 where $L_\D(p) = \sum_{i=1}^N - \log p(y_i | x_i)$ is the empirical classification (cross-entropy) loss, and the minimum is over all possible computable probability distributions $p(y|x)$ of the label $y$ given the input $x$.
 By $K(p)$ we denote the Kolmogorov complexity of the distribution $p(y|x)$. \end{definition}